WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### What is a “coinjoin”?

 A mechanism (proposed by Greg Maxwell) by which multiple participants combine their coins (or UTXOs, to be more precise) into one large transaction with multiple inputs and multiple outputs.
 An observer cannot determine which output belongs to which input, and neither can the participants themselves.
-This makes it very difficult for outside parties to trace where a particular coin originated and where it was sent to (as opposed to regular bitcoin transactions, where there is usually one sender and one receiver).
+This makes it very difficult for outside parties to trace where a particular coin originated from and where it was sent to (as opposed to regular bitcoin transactions, where there is usually one sender and one receiver).

 In very simple terms, coinjoin means: “when you want to make a transaction, find someone else who also wants to make a transaction and make a joint transaction together”.